How Do Astronauts Bathe In Space

 Modern Solutions: Water Recycling and No-Rinse Products

 In addition to water recycling, astronauts use a variety of no-rinse soaps, shampoos, and cleaning wipes.
 These products are specially formulated to clean the skin and hair without leaving a residue, eliminating the need for water.
 The process typically involves applying the product, massaging it into the skin or hair, and then wiping it off with a towel.
-While this method may not be as refreshing as a traditional shower, it is efficient, hygienic, and conserves precious water resources.
+Day to day, while this method may not be as refreshing as a traditional shower, it is efficient, hygienic, and conserves precious water resources.
 Astronauts also have access to wet wipes for quick clean-ups and maintaining hygiene throughout the day.

 The Future of Space Hygiene